-From Sunday, July 24th to Saturday, July 30th,
+From Sunday, August 21st to Saturday, August 27th,

 Le CiNéMa Club presents

 A WORLD WITHOUT WOMEN

 A film by